MichalLytek/type-graphql/docs/dependency-injection.md

 });
 ```

-Then, your resolvers will be able to declare their dependecies and TypeGraphQL will use the container to solve them:
+Then, your resolvers will be able to declare their dependencies and TypeGraphQL will use the container to solve them:

 ```typescript
 import { Service } from "typedi";